|Vietnam||Tiếng Việt English|

 The push to find a better treatment led to the development of monoclonal antibodies, as well as other targeted therapies.

-Apart from monoclonal antibodies, other immunotherapy treatments include bispecific antibodies, checkpoint inhibitors, chimeric antigen receptor T-cell therapy and allogeneic stem cell transplants.
+Apart from monoclonal antibodies, other immunotherapy treatments include bispecific antibodies, checkpoint inhibitors, chimeric antigen receptor (CAR) T-cell therapy and allogeneic stem cell transplants.

 The treatment of blood cancers using immunotherapy is an evolving field that is seeing improving cure rates and new therapies, said Dr Phipps.
 He noted that most of the immunotherapy treatments were quite safe, tolerable and can be used in older patients where chemotherapy would be precluded.